OpenSAGE/OpenSAGE.BlenderPlugin/README.md

 ## Acknowledgements

-Thanks a lot to MattTheLegoman and Mathijs from the [Age of the Ring mod](https://www.moddb.com/mods/the-horse-lords-a-total-modification-for-bfme) for allowing us to use their models and textures for testing.
+Thanks a lot to MattTheLegoman and Mathijs from the [Age of the Ring mod](https://www.moddb.com/mods/the-horse-lords-a-total-modification-for-bfme) for allowing us to use their models and textures for testing our plugin.